 ¡Salga!
 Parece que quiere hacer algo.

-For more practice with all of this, go to LCSPodcast.com/134, or tune in tomorrow for a big quiz to practice everything we’ve learned this week.
+To get more practice with these sentences,join the free course here and quiz yourself with them until you’re acing this.
+Or tune in tomorrow for a big quiz to practice everything we’ve learned this week.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Suspendisse varius enim in eros elementum tristique.
 Duis cursus, mi quis viverra ornare, eros dolor interdum nulla, ut commodo diam libero vitae erat.
 Aenean faucibus nibh et justo cursus id rutrum lorem imperdiet.
 Nunc ut sem vitae risus tristique posuere.